 Why it was so popular: Because she eats in the nude or maybe the fact that she's a gorgeous pregnant supermodel?

 With a body fit enough to be a Victoria's Secret and a Sports Illustrated model, it's no wonder we are itching to know what her diet looks like.
 Especially since the now-pregnant model recently posed for Allure magazine, and, of course, looks incredible.
 Perhaps it's these photos or her confession to Women's Health magazine this year that eating in the nude is one of her stay-gorgeous tactics?
 Whatever it is, it's working.
-Check the seven daily habits she does to stay looking so smokin' and then try the Marisa Miller abs workout that she shared with us!
+Check the seven daily habits she does to stay looking so smokin' !

 9. Juicing Diet

 Why it was so popular: Pre-made juice cleanses took off in popularity this year, as many celebs gave it the thumbs up

 Controversial for its effectiveness (in fact, juicing might even lead to weight gain!), juicing has become ever more trendy this year, as celebrities (like all of these) jumped on the detox and bottled juice cleansing bandwagon.
 Even companies used the trend as a bonding tactic, as reported in this unforgettable New York Times piece from July.
 Lasting weight loss?
 Debatable.
 Cleanse your body?
 Perhaps.

 Why it was so popular: Extreme...and introduced to the U.S. this year